viki-sh/League-Analysis/README.md

   frameborder="0"
 ></iframe>

-It looks like a teams PGA doesnt necessarily mean its more likely to win.
-However, note that this only shows wins and losses of pga, not necessarily if a higher pga meant winning against their opponent.
-Lets see that here :
+At first glance, PGA alone does not appear to strongly correlate with winning.
+However, this plot only shows general win rates for different PGA values—it does not assess whether having a higher PGA than the opposing team impacts victory rates.

+To analyze this, we compare the win rates of teams with a higher PGA than their opponent.

 <iframe
   src="bi2.html"